 a.
 The Demand forecasts required in Section 69A.1 shall include: (1) the Coincident Peak Demand within each LBA Area in the Transmission Provider Region for the upcoming Planning Year; (2) the monthly non-coincident peak Demand and net Energy for Load within each LBA Area, for the upcoming Planning Year and the following Planning Year; (3) the non-coincident peak Demand and net Energy for Load within each LBA Area, for each Season, for the eight Planning Years subsequent to the two for which monthly values are provided in (2); and (4) the available Local Resource Zone Peak Demand within each LBA Area in the Local Resource Zone for the upcoming Planning Year.
 All of these forecasts shall be submitted by November 1st prior to each Planning Year and shall be consistent with Good Utility Practice.
 Forecast providers shall use the MECT or other means described in the BPM for Resource Adequacy to submit the requisite information.
 Details regarding the items required in the Demand forecasts submittal are in the BPM for Resource Adequacy.

 b.
 The supplied Coincident Peak Demand and Local Resource Zone Peak Demand forecasts shall include the Demand expected for the forecast time period (e.g. the Coincident Peak Demand hour) augmented to include the normal Demand from forecasted demand resources, whether registered or not registered with the Transmission Provider, including Demand from any retail demand side management programs.
+The Coincident Peak Demand forecast shall identify, in MW, the expected contribution of each ZG Associated Load and identify its associated ZG Resource.
+A ZG Resource is ineligible for Seasonal Accredited Capacity unless its ZG Associated Load is explicitly identified in the Coincident Peak Demand forecast.
 Such forecasts may include Demand reductions achieved by energy efficiency programs that will be fully implemented prior to the start of the Planning Year.
 Energy efficiency programs are installed measures on retail customer facilities that achieve a permanent reduction in electric Energy usage while maintaining a comparable quality of service and must comply with the guidelines set forth in the BPM for Resource Adequacy.
 Energy efficiency program effects included in the load forecast must follow state and RERRA regulations and measurement and verification requirements, as applicable.
 All submissions for such forecast values shall include distribution losses, but not transmission losses.
 The Transmission Provider will be responsible for the calculation of the applicable transmission losses for the forecasts provided and for annually publishing such values for each LBA on its website by October 1, as specified in Section 68A.8 and the BPM for Resource Adequacy.

 c.
 In order to assist with the development of the Coincident Peak Demand and Local Resource Zone Peak Demand forecasts, the Transmission Provider will make available the historical monthly peak hours for each of the four months June through September, since 2005, or as available, for the Transmission Provider Region and for each Local Resource Zone.
 On or before March 1st of each year, the Transmission Provider will review a sampling of submitted Demand forecast methodologies and inputs to ensure accuracy and consistency, in accordance with the BPM for Resource Adequacy.
 If the Transmission Provider determines that the Demand forecast methodologies are inaccurate or inconsistent, the Transmission Provider shall work with the applicable LSEs to reconcile such issues.
 If reconciliation is not achieved, or if Local Resource Zone Peak Demand forecasts are not available, then the Transmission Provider will provide the required forecast values.